BlockstreamResearch/bip-frost-dkg/README.md

 class UnknownFaultyParticipantOrCoordinatorError(ProtocolError)
 ```

-Raised when another unknown participant or the coordinator is faulty.
+Raised if another unknown participant or the coordinator is faulty.

 This exception is raised by the participant code when it detects what looks
 like faulty behavior by some other participant, but there is insufficient